apache/mesos/docs/configuration.md

   </td>
   <td>
 Periodic time interval (e.g., 10secs, 2mins, etc)
-to check the overall disk usage managed by the slave.
+to check the overall disk usage managed by the agent.
 This drives the garbage collection of archived information and sandboxes. (default: 1mins)
   </td>